jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 Project Collaborators
 ---------------------

-The following organizations have collaborated with the NCCoE to demonstrate how to implement TLS 1.3 while maintaining essential real-time and post-facto visibility into enterprise network traffic.
-Real-time visibility allows for threat detection during data exchange, while post-facto visibility enables analysis after the fact, such as forensics analysis, to understand anomalies and respond toor recover from security incidents.
+The following organizations have collaborated with the NCCoE to demonstrate how to maintain real-time and post-facto visibility into enterprise network traffic when using TLS 1.3.
+Real-time visibility allows for threat detection during data exchange, while post-facto visibility enables analysis after the fact, such as forensics analysis, to understand anomalies and respond to or recover from security incidents.

 AppViewX
 ~~~~~~~~

 **AppViewX** is an automated certificate lifecycle management (CLM)
 solution that simplifies public key infrastructure (PKI) and certificate
 management.
-It combines the best of automation, security, and insights
+It combines automation, security, and insights
 to meet all enterprise PKI and key management needs.
 AppViewX CERT+
 features are purpose-built to address operational and security
 challenges of certificate and key management to help organizations
 prevent application outages and security breaches.
 AppViewX's
 capabilities include discovering all certificates across complex
 enterprise environments, building and maintaining central inventories,
-provisioning private and public trust certificates from any CA, expiring
+provisioning private and public trust certificates from any certificate authority (CA), expiring
 certificate alerts, and fully automated renewals and revocations.

 AppViewX partnered with NETSCOUT to contribute a prototype TLS 1.3 key